nsherry4/Peakaboo/Documentation/github-manual/manual.md

 ## Suggestions for Successful Fitting

-  - Consider NOT using any background subtraction.
-Its use may distort some peak shapes and thereby compromise an exacting fitting procedure.

   - After energy calibration, use Automatic Fitting to find and assign many of the more obvious peaks.
 Thereafter, use a combination of Guided Fitting and Element Lookup to identify as many peaks as possible.

-  - The fitted spectrum summation line should match, as closely as possible, the experimental line.

   - Watch carefully for summation peaks.
 If you find one, there are likely others.
 Summation peaks are prevalent when the SDD detector is experiencing a higher flux of incoming photons.
 Use of the Summation Fitting process is an efficient way to cover all possible contributions.

+  - Consider *not* using any background subtraction.
+Its use may distort some peak shapes and thereby compromise an exacting fitting procedure.

+  - The fitted spectrum summation line should match (as closely as possible) the experimental line, moreso for areas of intense signal.

   - Consider trying minor adjustments to the peak width setting (FWHM noise level) to improve the fitting match.
 Increased photon flux